Calvin-CS/SkelScratch/README.md

 ***Install instructions***

-KinectinScratch currently does not support internet explorer.
+SkelScratch currently does not support internet explorer.

 Make sure your Kinect is connected in a USB 3.0 port.